RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 Why Google Cloud?

 Google is a new player in the cloud market and growing slowly.
-In simple words, GCP does not have a legacy background in handling cloud services still it is fully committed and spend billions to make it a great hit.
-Google is focusing more on AI and machine learning capabilities on how they can be leveraged with the Google Cloud Platform.
-Surely, GCP could be a stronger choice in the near future.
+In simple words, GCP does not have a legacy background in handling cloud services still, it is fully committed and spends billions to make it a great hit.

 AWS vs AZURE:

-• Azure is available to Hybrid cloud frameworks while AWS is less open to private or outsider cloud suppliers.
+• Azure is available to Hybrid cloud frameworks, while AWS is less open to private or outsider cloud suppliers.

 Google Cloud vs AWS